What we know (and don't know) about how abortion affected the midterms

 The effect was probably much more complicated though, says Sarah Longwell, founder of the Republican Accountability Project, which opposes Republicans who deny the 2020 election results.
 She explained a pattern she often saw in swing voter focus groups she ran.

-"You say, 'okay, what issues are on your mind?'
+"You say, 'OK, what issues are on your mind?'
 They say, 'inflation, the economy, crime, supply chain.'
 That's what they'd say up top," Longwell said.

 One way to read this is that abortion was not necessarily top of mind, but it was a prominent data point supporting a narrative that some Republicans were too extreme.
 That's how Democratic strategist Tom Bonier sees it.